Kevin0368/Kevin0368/README.md

 - 👋 Hi, I’m @Kevin0368
 - 👀 I’m a certified AWS cloud Solutions Architect Associate.
 - 🌱 I’m a freelance Corporate Trainer for Linux, Python and AWS Solutions Architecture.
-I am also PhD Computing candidate.
+I am also a PhD Computing candidate.
 - 💞️ I’m looking to collaborate on Machine Learning/Natural Language Processing of Hate Speech.
 - 📫 you can reach me on github.